Hill of Crosses - in 1930

 In the countryside a few kilometers outside Šiauliai is a a place called the Domantai Hill, though it is known better as the Hill of Crosses.
 There are actually two hills there and they are practically covered with crosses.
 Nobody really knows when people started to place crosses on this hill.
 It is well established that the locals have used the place for worship and as a memorial for their loved ones for over 150 years.
 Wikipedia states that it is believed that this unusual way of worship started in 1831, but nobody knows for sure.

 In 1944 Lithuania was occupied by Soviet Union.
 To make Soviet Union a unified country the leaders in Moscow tried to "Russify" the occupied territories.
 In school the students were forced to learn Russian, the language of the new masters.
-Ethnic Russians were forced to moved to non-Russian areas in the union
+Ethnic Russians were forced to moved to non-Russian areas in the union to disperse the

 Hill of Crosses - in 2007